Surrey Wedding Photographer Hylands House The Horah

 As an experienced Jewish wedding photographer, I understand the importance of the various traditions of a Jewish wedding.

-The importance of capturing you getting ready with your family and friends in the morning.
+It is important to capture you getting ready with your family and friends in the morning.

-A pivotal moment is capturing the Giving of the Ring, where the groom places the ring on his bride’s finger, and the marriage becomes official.
+A pivotal moment is capturing the Giving of the Ring, where the Groom places the ring on his Bride’s finger, and the marriage becomes official.

 It’s important to have memories from the Sheva B’rachot, as it’s an honour to be asked to read one of the seven blessings during the ceremony.